Grants for home repair programs

 Foundations that support home improvement and support programs

 Out of all grants made to home repair programs, 64% came from small foundations with less than $10 million in assets.
 The top 10 grantmakers accounted for 98% of the dollar-value of grants to home repair programs.
-Foundations funding home repair programs also made grants to multiservice human service organizations, youth development programs, food banks, community development corporations, and educational service providers.
+Foundations funding home repair programs also made grants to multiservice human service organizations, educational service providers, youth development programs, and community development corporations.

 Foundation size